sevvalmertoglu/sevvalmertoglu/README.md

 <h1 align="center">Hi 👋 </h1>

 <h3 align="center">I am Şevval Mertoğlu, a graduate of Computer Engineering from Dumlupınar University, Kütahya.
 I have always believed in and focused on research and development, as I believe this is the key to the future.
-Swift has caught my interest.
-I am currently developing applications in Swift and SwiftUI.
 I have completed projects in this area and uploaded them to Github. </h3>

-- 🌱 I’m currently learning **IOS-Swift**

 - 📝 I regularly write articles on [https://medium.com/@sevvalmertoglu8](https://medium.com/@sevvalmertoglu8)